oayan/gr-ieee802-15-4/README.md

 - Flexible slotted superframe is created by MAC-Controller block.
 - Synchronization is provided by regular beacon packets, which are originated from MAC-Controller block.
-- Different queuing strategies are implemented to MAC-Plant block.
+- Different queuing strategies in MAC-Plant block.
 - An example control application with inverted pendulum, which consist of controller and plant applications can be found in inverted_pendulum_gui file.
 - The O-QPSK PHY encapsulated in a hierarchical block.